robinboncoeur/Projects/docs/tech/index.md

-# Software Development
+# Anything Tech

-On these pages I discuss apps written in VBA for Excel, PC repair tips, video and VScipts.
+On these pages I discuss activities centred around the PC:

+- VBA for Excel
+- PC repair tips
+- Linux
+- video-making and VScipts.